cloudmesh-community/fa19-523-171/project/report.md

 7.)
 Download the Google app credentials and set the authentication in the environment variables - Done .
 8.)
 Developed a flask application to read the data and load the data to google cloud storage -Done
 9.)
 Debugged the flask application in the local using POSTMAN - Done .
 10.)
-Extend the flask application to read from the URL and get the data downloaded from URL and load in to Google cloud storage- In Progress    .
+Extend the flask application to read from the URL and get the data downloaded from URL and load in to Google cloud storage - In Progress<br/>
 11.)
 Development of AWS Lambda application - Not Started .